-Every day some 10 people around the world lose their life or limb to a landmine or another explosive remnant of war.
+In 2015 an average of 18 people around the world lost their life or limb to a landmine or another explosive remnant of war, every day.

 Still some 60 countries around the world are contaminated by landmines and thousands of people continue living with a thisdaily threat of losing their life or limb.